devtron-labs/devtron/docs/user-guide/creating-application/app-details.md

 | **Created by** | Displays the email address of a user, who created the application. |
 | **Project**    | Displays the currect project of the application.
 You can change the project by selecting a different project from the drop-down list. |

 Click **Save**.
-The application will be moved to the selected projected.
+The application will be moved to the selected project.

 **Note**: If you change the project:
 * The current users will lose the access to the application.